Julie Schwartz Gottman: Career

 Julie Schwartz Gottman began her professional career while at college, where she helped establish a counseling center for rape survivors, combat veterans, and others in need.
 After moving to Boston, she worked with patients who had schizophrenia or heroin addiction in a Massachusetts General Hospital outpatient program in the Boston "combat zone."
 Between 1976 and 1978, she served as psychiatric staff at the University of Oregon Medical Center Psychiatric Crisis Unit where she continued to treat impoverished individuals with serious mental illnesses.

 After returning from India, her clinical work included residential treatment for young adults with schizophrenia, and individual and group work with incest survivors.
 She later specialized in working with low-income clients, incest and sexual assault survivors, combat veterans, and cancer patients and their families.
 In 1983, she helped to develop and implement a program to treat and prevent sexual harassment on campus at the University of California at San Diego.

 During the 1980s, she conducted research that compared the effects of lesbian and heterosexual mother's parenting of now adult-aged daughters to examine the commonly held judicial position that children of lesbian mothers should be removed from them for their own well-being.
 Prior to this study, no adults raised by lesbian mothers had been scientifically studied.
 No significant differences were found in sexual orientation, gender identity, or social adjustment between daughters either raised by lesbian or heterosexual mothers.
-As a result of this research, she has served as an expert witness in lesbian mothers' court custody disputes, and her practice includes seeing women and men of any sexual orientations.
+As a result of this research, she has served as an expert witness in lesbian mothers' court custody disputes, and her practice includes seeing women and men of any sexual orientation.

 In 1996, Julie Schwartz Gottman co-founded The Gottman Institute in Seattle with John Gottman.
 She served as the Clinical Director from 1996 to 2001 and CEO from 1999 to 2001.
 She currently serves as President of the organization.
 She helped design and direct the "Couples Together Against Violence" research study to develop an evidence-based group therapy method for treating domestic violence.
 She also created and served as the Clinical Director of "Loving Couples Loving Children," a national program for treating couples in poverty that was tested with over 3,000 couples.